ganbarodigital/go_envish/v3/README.md

 # Welcome To Envish

-__This is the documentation for Envish v2.
-You can find the documentation for v1 in [README.v1.md](README.v1.md).

 ## Introduction

 Envish is a Golang library.
 It helps you emulate UNIX-like program environments in Golang packages.